-In addition, research suggests that agreeable people are more empathic.
+Besides, research suggests that agreeable people are more empathic.
 They’re more likely to see the world through other people’s eyes, and they experience greater distress when other people are suffering.
-So, more agreeable people are more likely to treat other people nicely and to be kind and altruistic.
+Accordingly, more agreeable people are more likely to treat other people nicely, to be kind, and altruistic.
 That doesn’t mean that less agreeable people never have empathy for others.
 But they don’t automatically empathize with other people as easily as highly agreeable people do.

 Learn more about five key traits that best help us understand a person’s behavior

 Agreeable People Usually Have Smoother Social Interactions